Best Robotic Vacuums of 2022

-Here, listed in alphabetical order, are eight standouts from CR’s rigorous robotic vacuum tests.
-For complete test results and even more options, see our robotic vacuum ratings; and check out our vacuum cleaner buying guide to find out how robotic vacuums compare with other types of vacuum cleaners.
+In alphabetical order, here are five standouts from CR’s rigorous robotic vacuum tests, across a variety of price ranges and with diverse feature sets.
+For complete test results and even more options, CR members can see our robotic vacuum ratings.
+Also, check out our vacuum cleaner buying guide to find out how robotics compare with other types of vacuum cleaners.

 CR’s take: The basic Eufy RoboVac 11S isn’t the strongest robot vacuum you can buy, and it’ll struggle to thoroughly clean large areas.
 But this nimble, relatively affordable robot can be a great option for cleaning a few rooms at a time, or for patient owners.
 It’s one of the shortest and lightest robots that CR has tested, which helps it drive under furniture and wiggle away from hazards like power cords and carpet fringe better than most robots we’ve tested.
 It also earns an Excellent rating on our noise test, and sounds more like a small fan than a vacuum cleaner.
 The Eufy’s cleaning performance is respectable for its price, too.
 The main quirk is the semi-random navigation system.
 (This was the norm for robotic vacuums at one point but has become less common over the past five years.)
 The randomness might be aggravating; it drives until it bonks into a wall or piece of furniture, pivots, and then repeats the process until the battery runs out.
 In bigger spaces, it will often miss an area—or even an entire room—in a given session.